 cannhelp at the Austropharm

-In 2018, cannhelp was already present as an exhibitor, and we also actively contributed to the program.
+In 2018, cannhelp was already present as an exhibitor and we also actively participated in the program.

 Trigger of the CBD boom

-While consumer centers still warn of unwanted effects and advise against the consumption of various products, producers are positively inclined towards the latest developments regarding approval.
+While consumer advice centers still warn of unwanted effects and advise against consuming various products, producers are positive about the latest developments regarding approval.

 cannhelp at Austropharm

-In 2018, cannhelp was already present as an exhibitor and we also actively participated in the program.
-Our co-founder and head of the Research & Development department, Philip Schmiedhofer, Msc., gave an exciting lecture on cannabidiol (CBD) and its effect on the endocannabinoid system as well as its production and quality features, captivating an audience from various professional circles such as doctors, pharmacists, and manufacturers.
+In 2018, cannhelp was already participating as an exhibitor and we actively contributed to the program.
+Our co-founder and head of the Research & Development department, Philip Schmiedhofer, Msc., gave an exciting lecture on cannabidiol (CBD) and its effects on the endocannabinoid system, as well as its production and quality characteristics, captivating an audience from various professional fields such as doctors, pharmacists, and manufacturers.

-The diverse applications of cannabidiol due to its antispasmodic, anti-inflammatory, antipsychotic, and pain-relieving effects combined with good tolerance demonstrate the potential of the plant cannabinoid in medicine.
-We look forward to upcoming meetings and further exciting innovations in the health sector.
+The diverse applications of cannabidiol due to its antispasmodic, anti-inflammatory, antipsychotic, and pain-relieving effects combined with good tolerability demonstrate the potential of this phytocannabinoid in medicine.
+We look forward to upcoming meetings and further exciting innovations in the healthcare sector.

 CBD Austropharm